theRealAph/ScopeLocals/README.md

 share some kind of security policy too.

 Because virtual threads are still instances of `Thread`, it is legitimate for a virtual thread to carry thread-local variables.
-The short lifetime of virtual threads minimises the problem of long term memory leaks via thread locals.
+The problem of long-term memory leaks via thread locals is less acute in the case of short-lived threads.
 An explicit `remove()` isn't necessary when a thread, virtual or not, terminates, because when it terminates all thread-local variables are automatically removed.
 However, if you have thousands or millions of threads and every one has its own, inevitably mutable, set of